Category Archives: Music

 The turning of a new year feels like a threshold.
 A liminal space where the old hasn’t fully released and the new is still forming.
 I’m approaching this year with reverence and a willingness to listen.

 I’m inspired by emptiness and pause, by moving slowly enough to feel my breath, my body, and the subtle ways intuition speaks.
-Though I’m nearly 60, this season is teaching me that becoming is a spiritual process, not something to force, but something to tend.
-I often feel like I’m learning things I wish I’d practiced in my 40s.
+This season is teaching me that becoming is a spiritual process, not something to force, but something to tend.
+I often feel like I’m learning things I wish I’d practiced years ago.

 Music, art, and tarot are my spiritual anchors.
-Music connects me to vibration and frequency, but also to younger years, to innocence and curiosity, adventure and fearlessness.
-Music brings me back into rhythm when I feel scattered, and art is a devotional practice, a way of communing with the divine through color, texture, and movement.
+Music is one thing I don’t think I could live without.
+It connects me to places within that no one else sees, to innocence, curiosity, adventure, and fearlessness.
+There is a kind of purity in music, something unspoiled by the world.
+Music brings me back into rhythm when I feel scattered.
+Art is like a devotional practice, a way of communing with the divine through color, texture, and movement.
 It allows emotion to alchemize into meaning without needing explanation.

-Tarot is my sacred mirror.
-Not a tool for prediction, but a language of images and symbols that invite dialogue with my soul.
+Tarot is my sacred mirror, a language of images and symbols that invite dialogue with my soul.
 Each card is an invitation to slow down, to notice what is stirring beneath the surface, and to trust my inner wisdom over all the external noise.
+I’m in love with it.

-My rituals tend to be simple yet intentional.
+The rituals I practice tend to be simple yet intentional.
 Making my morning cup of coffee.
 Lighting a candle before I begin.
 Playing music with awareness.
 Creating without an outcome in mind.
 Pulling a card and sitting with its message as a form of prayer.
 These practices ground me in the present moment and remind me that spirituality lives in attention, not performance, and for one who has struggled with crippling performance anxiety, it is an invitation to let go.

 This year, I’m choosing devotion over productivity, alignment over striving.
 I’m honoring rest as sacred and simplicity as a form of truth.
-I’m learning to recognize the divine in ordinary moments: A familiar melody, light through my window, the quiet companionship of my beloved pup.
+I’m learning to recognize the divine in ordinary moments: A familiar melody, light through my window, the quiet companionship of my beloved dachshund, Poppie.

 As I step into this new year, I am trying my best to do so with soft faith.
 Trusting timing, the unseen, and allowing life to unfold as it will.
 Let me be guided by sound, symbol, and creative spirit, for they are truly the languages through which my soul remembers what it already knows.